-- User servicing-Do not repair or replace any part of the appliance unless specifically recommended in the manuals.
-All other servicing should be done only by a qualified technician, this may reduce the risk of personal injury and damage to the range. - Never modify or alter the construction of a range by removing leveling legs, panels, wire covers, anti-tip brackets/ screws, or any other part of the product.
+• User servicing-Do not repair or replace any part of the appliance unless specifically recommended in the manuals.
+All other servicing should be done only by a qualified technician, this may reduce the risk of personal injury and damage to the range.

-WARNING
+A WARNING

-- All ranges can tip.
+- All ranges can tip. - Injury to persons could result.

-- Injury to persons could result.Install anti-tip device packed
+- Install anti-tip device packed with range. - See Installation Instructions.

-- with range.

-See Installation Instructions.

-AWARNING To reduce the risk of tipping, the range must be secured by properly installed anti-tip bracket(s) provided with the range.
-To check if the bracket(s) is installed properly, remove the lower panel or storage drawer and verify that the anti-tip bracket(s) is engaged.
+To reduce the risk of tipping, the range must be secured by properly installed anti-tip bracket(s) provided with the range.
+To check if the bracket(s) is (are) installed properly, remove the lower panel or storage drawer and verify that the anti-tip bracket(s) is (are) engaged.
 Refer to the Installation Instructions for proper anti-tip bracket(s) installation.